Protocol No. 6 to the European Convention on Human Rights

+The case law of the European Court of Human Rights now effectively abolishes the death penalty for all States Parties to the Convention, even if they have not ratified Protocol No. 6 or No 13.

 Purpose

 Execution hall.
 The Protocol does not prohibit executions in the event of war.

-Protocol No. 6 is one of the so-called additional protocols, the purpose of which is to add more rights to the list of those initially proclaimed by the Convention.
+Protocol No. 6 is one of the so-called substantive additional protocols, the purpose of which is to add more rights to the list of those initially proclaimed by the Convention.
 For this reason, States that have ratified the Convention are free to sign it or not.
 For the same reason, it is not necessary for all States parties to the Convention to ratify the protocol for it to enter into force.
 This provides flexibility to States, although at the cost of generating differences between them.

 Partial abolition of the death penalty

 Protocol No. 6 adds a single right to the list of human rights contained in the Convention, although it is set out in several main articles.

 Protection

 The new right enjoys the same protection as the Convention grants to the rights originally included in it.
 Individuals, non-governmental organizations and groups of individuals may bring proceedings before the European Court of Human Rights alleging violations of their rights.

-However, not all States Parties to the Convention have ratified Protocol No. 6.
-Spain signed it on 28 April 1983 and ratified it on 14 January 1985.
+Spain signed Protocol No. 6 on 28 April 1983 and ratified it on 14 January 1985.
 Following its ratification by Monaco in 2004, 46 of the 47 member states of the Council of Europe had ratified the Protocol.
+Russia, the only remaining State that had not ratified the Protocol, was expelled from the Council of Europe in March 2022, following the war in Ukraine.
+Consequently, all member States of the Council of Europe have now ratified the Protocol.